 The dinner, which gathered 40 guests, was set around short talks on topics such as:

 - The history of the dutch dairy industry and the impact of its lobbies.

 - How does CO2 contribute to a healthy ecosystem and how to store it back into the soil?

-- From grass to nutrients, a journey into the cow's digestive system
+- From grass to nutrients, a journey into ruminants digestive system.

-- On CO2 grazing cows, an interview with farmer Corneel van Rijn, dutch organic dairy farmer, involved in the “Agricultural European Innovation Partnership”
+- On CO2 grazing cows, an interview with Corneel van Rijn, dutch organic dairy farmer, involved in the “Agricultural European Innovation Partnership”.

 - The conservation of milk in India

 - 3 scenarios: the possible futures of the cow